Arakiss/gitmuse/README.md

    gitmuse commit
    ```

 4. GitMuse will analyze your changes and suggest a commit message.
-You can accept, modify, or reject the suggestion.
+5. You can view the diff, edit the commit message, and confirm or cancel the commit.
+6. If confirmed, GitMuse will create the commit with the generated or edited message.

 ## Development Status

-GitMuse is currently in active development, but it is already fully functional with Llama 3.1 by default, requiring no additional configuration as long as Ollama is installed and the model is downloaded.
+GitMuse is currently in active development and is fully functional with Llama 3.2 by default, requiring no additional configuration as long as Ollama is installed and the model is downloaded.
 It also works with OpenAI and any of their models by default.
+The project now includes improved error handling, logging, and a more interactive CLI experience.

 ## Configuration (Optional)